 San Diego has its own international airport, but if you find a great deal flying into one of the airports in LA, it isn’t too far of a drive.
 You could even add a day in LA to your vacation.
 John Wayne Airport is about an hour and 15 minutes away and Long Beach Airport is about an hour and a half.

 Things to do during your San Diego Honeymoon

 There’s no shortage of things to do and sights to see in San Diego on your Honeymoon.
 Perfect for explorers, you could hike along one of the many nature parks, such as the picturesque cliffs of Torrey Pines State Reserve.

 With the sunny weather, you’re going to want to head to the beach, and San Diego is home to some of the best in California.
-With 70 miles of coastline, you’ll be spoilt for choice with beaches to sunbathe in, or perhaps indulge in a spot of surfing?
-La Jolla Cove or Swami’s Beach are just two to name from San Diego’s vast offering.
+With 70 miles of coastline, you’ll be spoilt for choice with beaches to sunbathe in, or perhaps indulge in a spot of surfing.
+La Jolla Cove and Swami’s Beach are just two to name from San Diego’s vast offering.

 Stray further inland and take a walk around the cultural hub of Balboa Park, home to numerous botanical gardens, museums, and theatres.
 For an extra dose of culture, head to the man maritime museums to soak up some history.

 If you fancy a spot of baseball, head to the home place of the San Diego Padres, Petco Park.
 A visit to this stadium is a great way to spend a few hours on a sunny afternoon!
 Go to catch a game, and stay for the ocean view.
 If you need another reason to stick around – the local craft beer on offer is vast, with over 40 varieties on offer from the many food stands and restaurants situated inside the stadium.
 There are also more than 50 places to grab a bite.